spektrum

 Friederike Eigler, German, Georgetown University

-Tiffany N. Florvil, History, The University of New Mexico
+Tiffany N. Florvil, History, University of New Mexico

 Jared Poley, History, Georgia State University